 Prior to my move to Qatar, I held 4 research postdoctoral fellowship positions at three Australian universities: the University of New EnglandMacquarie University, and Flinders University + I worked for the Biosecurity Queensland Department of Agriculture and Fisheries of the Queensland Government, and for the Department of Regional NSW – Primary Industries

-My contributions in the field of environmental sciences and ecology and modelling have earned recognition as one of Stanford/Elsevier’s Top 2% Scientists, a prestigious accolade conferred in the Autumn of 2023 (https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6).
+My contributions in the field of environmental sciences and ecology and modelling have earned recognition as one of Stanford/Elsevier’s Top 2% Scientists, a prestigious accolade conferred in the Autumn of 2022, 2023 and 2024 (https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6).
 I graduated with a PhD in environmental science, environmental modelling and climate change from the University of New England in Australia.

 I currently serve as an academic editor for several journals, including the Journal of Biogeography, Ecology and Evolution, & PeerJI have also been involved in the scholarly community as a grant reviewer for The Marsden Fund Council in 2019.